 Summary: According to Tony Powell, Snellville's city attorney, Whitehead has been working in his dual role with no bump in pay, and the new employment contract also does not include a raise of sorts.

 "He's really serving selflessly," Powell said Monday.

-The chief has been serving as interim city manager since April.
 The new contract denotes an end date of July 9, but there is some flexibility to extend that if needed, Powell added.